jorinvo/me/content/post/python-search-engine.md

 summary: |
   I wrote an small search engine in Python to demonstrate basic concepts of searching.
-title: Writing a search engine in Python
+title: Writing a Search Engine in Python
 ---

 I wrote a little search engine in Python.